Springe direkt zu Inhalt

 Teaching Experience at the John F. Kennedy Institute, Freie Universität Berlin

-Independence Movements and Conflicts in North America - the US and Canada in Comparison, with David Bosold, Mondays, 10:00-12:00
+Independence Movements and Conflicts in North America - the US and Canada in Comparison, Sebastian Jobs and David Bosold, Mondays, 10:00-12:00

 Winter Semester 2021/22